JohnJocke/dpdu-passthru/README.md

 *  Settings:
    * DisableTesterpresent: Set to 1 to disable sending testerpresent messages to the ECU
    * FixTesterpresentDestination: Set to 1 if D-PDU host sends testerpresent messages to wrong destination
+   * AutoRestartComm: Set to 1 to automatically restart communication to correct destination